CarlKho-Minerva/ai-pomodoro-contextAware_25TPE/README.md

 # Pomodoro Work Journal System

+⚠️ New version with audio and snapshot every 5 minutes approach (for a 25 min sesh coming soon).
+Email kho@uni.minerva.edu with an ANGRY EMAIL if you want it now.

 A lightweight, local data-capture tool that integrates AI-summarized output into a portfolio website, displaying a granular feed of work sessions alongside published blog posts.

 <div>